Post-master's Superintendent Certificate

 1. Minimum 3.0 Graduate GPA

-3. Possession of valid principal or administrative specialist license
+3. Three years of experience in the role of principal or administrative specialist

 Certificate Requirements